Laceration Injury From Car Accident

 Lacerations are common car accident injuries.
 Blunt force trauma is one of the major causes of lacerations, and car accidents often lead to blunt force trauma in accident victims.

-The goal of treating lacerations is to stop the bleeding and prevent the laceration from becoming infected.
+The goal of treating lacerations is to stop the bleeding and prevent it from becoming infected.
 To prevent infection and keep the wound clean, a medical professional may use stitches to close the wound and allow it to heal.
-Also, depending on the severity of the laceration, you may even need plastic surgery to improve the cosmetic effects of the laceration or to modify any scar tissue that can form as the laceration heals.
+Also, depending on the severity of the laceration, you may even need plastic surgery to improve the appearance of the scar or to modify any scar tissue that can form as the cut heals.

 What Should I Do After I’ve Sustained Lacerations in a Car Accident?